The low-power challenge

 A testchip and a demochip do not have the same objectives

 A testchip permits to qualify one or several individual Silicon IP in order to prove the conformity between their specification and the measurement results on silicon.
 It thus serves to provide a full characterization report to raise the confidence of users of Silicon IP components.

 A demochip goes beyond a testchip.
-Indeed, it permits to prove the dynamic interplay between several Silicon IP.
+Indeed, it permits to prove the dynamic interplay between several Silicon IPs.
 A demochip serves to give confidence in the overall construct of a SoC architecture proven by dynamical tests involving multiple components.

 Demochip proven Taishan